This article navigates an account administrator through the session rules in Revma.com and explains the different uses.

 Furthermore, under the content provider section, there are several other option for a user to choose from:

-Delay Report: This indicates whether or not to report VAST impressions and tracking events with a delay.
-By default this is not selected as active; however, the Delay Report is best kept ticked, as it delays the reports coming through by a few seconds, in order to balance the misbehaviour of different web players.
+Delay Report: This indicates whether or not to report VAST impressions and tracking events with a delay (set to 5 seconds).
+By default this is not selected as active; however, the Delay Report is best kept ticked, as it delays the reports coming through by these few seconds, with the main purpose of balancing the misbehaviour of different web players.

 Append Listener Query: This indicates whether or not to append the listener's query parameters in the VAST request.
 By default this is not selected as active.